Structured Light SCanners

 When it comes to speed and data quality, structured light scanners are becoming the preferred scanning method.
 With better cameras, electronics and processors, new structured scanners can capture higher detail than ever before and work under a wider variety of lighting conditions and surface finishes.
 Structured light scanners are typically used indoors, though outdoor scanning is possible using a tent or canopy to block direct sunlight.

 Evatronix HD Quadro

 The Evatronix Heavy Duty Quadro is a rugged, versatile scanner capable of high accuracy and a wide measurement range.
 It can scan with blue, red or green light.
-It’s dustproof, waterproof casing protects the scanner and reduces the need for frequent calibrations.
+It’s dustproof, water-resistant casing protects the scanner and reduces the need for frequent calibrations.
 It rivals the best in terms of accuracy and data quality.

 Evatronix HD Optima

 The Evatronix HD Optima offers high accuracy at an excellent price.
 With 5MP cameras and long life blue LED source, it is a very versatile and portable scanner.
 Its rugged construction and simple setup makes it easy to transport.
 When combined with the optional turntable, it makes a great all-around scanning instrument.